dcarmean/Verbalucce/README.md

 # Verbalucce
 A framework for sentiment based communication
-Original work by Doug Carmean, Carl Marshall, Janet Tseng, Cindy Chung and Adam Laskowitz Work performed in the Immersive Computing Lab at Intel Corp circa 2012-2013
+Original work by Doug Carmean, Margie Morris, Carl Marshall, Janet Tseng, Cindy Chung and Adam Laskowitz Work performed in the Immersive Computing Lab at Intel Corp circa 2012-2013